Kelvin is the unit to express the color temperature of light.

 The CRI of a lamp is indicated by a number between 0 and 100.

 Natural daylight leans most to 100 and gives them the most correct color rendering.

 The amount of light is expressed in lumen and represents the amount of visible light that a light source emits.
 A 60W incandescent lamp can be compared with 700 to 800 lm.
-This unit of luminous flux is the total amount of light from a light beam and depends on the power and the color.
+This unit of luminous flux is the total amount of light from a light beam and is dependent on the power and the color.